SEALTECH INDUSTRIES

 Experienced Technical Applicators

-Our technicians bring experience across logistics facilities, infrastructure projects, high-rise developments and heavy-use industrial environments.
+Our control joint sealing specialist bring experience across logistics facilities, infrastructure projects, high-rise developments and heavy-use industrial environments.

 The Technical Execution: Our 4-Step Process

-To ensure long-term performance in Queensland’s climate and operating conditions, our installations follow a disciplined workflow.
+To ensure long-term performance in Queensland’s climate and operating conditions, our control joint filling installations follow a disciplined workflow.

 Step 1: Joint Preparation & Cleaning